How long does it take to hike the trail?

 On other parts of the trail, such as private timberland, the landowner only allows the trail on private property with the stipulation that there is no overnight camping.

-Trail towns have a range of accommodations from high-end lodges to hostels to city parks and athletic fields where you can pitch a tent.
-Check out the Trail Towns page for a list of trail towns and link to the Resupply List of Towns and Resources on the PNTA Forum.
+Trail towns vary in size and have a range of accommodations from high-end lodges to modest motels, hostels and private campgrounds.
+Visit the Trail Towns page for a list of trail towns and link to the Resupply List of Towns and Resources on the PNTA Forum.

 Where can I report trail conditions?

-The Facebook group 'PNT Hikers' has emerged as the best place to get info out quickly to other hikers.
-You can also call our office at 877-854-9415 or contact the local land manager .
+Trail Alerts are produced in cooperation with our agency partners and are posted to PNT.org as soon as possible.
+Each major Trail Alerts is accompanied by free, plain text email to subscribers.
+The Facebook group, 'PNT Hikers,' can also be an efficient way to get information from both the PNTA and the trail's users.
+Another option is to call our office at 877-854-9415 or contact the local land manager .
 Of course, in an emergency situation such as a wildfire or mudslide, call 911 or activate your personal locator beacon.
 (Cell phone reception is spotty.
 Be aware that 911 calls from the backcountry may go to dispatch centers at a distance from the trail—Seattle, or even Canada.)